iobroker-community-adapters/ioBroker.openknx/README.md

 -   Autoread trigger actors on the bus to react
     Check in ETS if group objects of certain devices that are connected to the suspicious GA have the R/L flag configured.
 This should not be the case if te device is a consumer of the signal.
 If the signal has an event character, a groupValueRead would trigger that event.
 Change configuration in ETS or disable autoread for this object.
+-   DISCONNECT_REQUEST on startup
+    Increase setting for Minimum send delay between two frames to avoid flooding the interface

 ## Changelog